Liability Under Title IX: Parties and Standards

 3. If so (question #2), has that institution fully and effectively accommodated those interests and abilities?

-If a preponderance of the evidence offered during a Title IX proceeding answers these questions in the affirmative, the defendant will normally prevail.
+The standard for these cases is a preponderance of the evidence.
+If this is found, the defendant will generally prevail.
 Plaintiffs are more likely to prevail when the defendant has a poor or inconsistent record on these issues.

 Was this helpful?